throwaway121998/sysc-4001-assignment-2/README.md

 Sample output from the mandatory test cases:
 ```
 The shared mem is attached @ location: 0x4D7000
+Would you like to run in debug mode? <0, 1>: 0
 Enter a # for arr[0]: 5
 Enter a # for arr[1]: 6
 Enter a # for arr[2]: 8